Appsurify/AppsurifyCIScript/README.md

 Note the execution arguments will automatically be set when using the testtemplate.

-When executing all tests the following command is created: startrunall+endrunall.
+When executing all tests the following command is created: startrunall+startrunpostfix+endrunprefix+endrunall+endrunpostfix.
 To execute all tests via maven the command 'mvn test' needs to be run.
 To do this startrunall could be set to 'mvn test' or startrunall could be set to 'mvn ' and endrunall set to 'test'.
 Please note spaces are required otherwise the command will not be properly formatted.

-When executing specific tests the following command is created startrunspecific+specifictestlist+endrunspecific  To execute specific tests via maven the command 'mvn -Dtests=<specifictestlist> test'.
+When executing specific tests the following command is created startrunspecific+startrunpostfix+specifictestlist+endrunprefix+endrunspecific+endrunpostfix  To execute specific tests via maven the command 'mvn -Dtests=<specifictestlist> test'.
 To do this startrunspecific needs to be set to 'mvn -Dtests=' and endrunspecific set to ' test'.
 For details on how specifictestlist is created see below.

 #### Specific Tests